1st1/async_pep/pep-async.rst

     async def foo():                               # 2
         return (await fut)

 This limitation will go away as soon as ``async`` is a proper keyword.
+Or if it's decided to use a future import for this PEP.

 Deprecation Plans